 Saturday, 25 January 2025

-The Mount Ku-ring-gai Track to Berowra Station is one of the best station to station walks in Sydney, offering beautiful scenery, Aboriginal and historic heritage in Ku-ring-gai Chase National Park.
+The Mount Ku-ring-gai to Berowra Station track is one of Sydney's premier station-to-station walks, blending pristine scenery with rich Aboriginal and historic heritage inside Ku-ring-gai Chase National Park.
 Only an hour from Sydney, it’s a great bush getaway, taking in several fascinating historic sites.
 It's one of the more popular sections of the Great North Walk, both ends are accessible by train.

 Footbridge over the M1 motorway